jakeeis24/Eissler-Portfolio/README.md

 Link to deployed application: https://jakeeis24.github.io/Eissler-Portfolio/

+# Updated 03/30/22
+Added link and card for project 2 from the bootcamp.

+Still to do a complete overhaul of this page but I am waiting until we learn React.

 # Updated 03/02/22

 I updated my portfolio to include links in the contact card to to all of my pertinent contact information.
 I removed all the links to third party websites that were ultimately serving as just test links to verify I had everything working properly.